 What follows is thorough and equally scientific.
 After general chapters on natural pest controls, an introduction to IPM and strategies for pest treatment, the book goes into details on beneficial insects, microbial tools, and chemicals with a consideration to toxicity; botanical and inorganic compounds, as well as pheromones and insect growth regulators.
 Then it deals with the pests themselves: weeds, insects and the various ways to safely and sanely control them.
 There’s sections on pests found in lawns, vegetable and ornamental gardens, and shade trees.
 Like we said, thorough.

 The authors have long been associated with the sustainability movement, in both gardens and daily living, as well as the Integrated Pest Control movement.
-They’ve been involved with the Bay Friendly Landscape and Gardening Coalition, a non-profit that works with public agencies, the landscape industry, and property owners to reduce waste and pollution while conserving natural resources and encouraging the making of beautiful and productive gardens.
+They’ve been involved with the Bay Friendly Landscape and Gardening Coalition, a nonprofit that works with public agencies, the landscape industry, and property owners to reduce waste and pollution while conserving natural resources and encouraging the making of beautiful and productive gardens.
 The efforts that resulted in the new edition of the book are ongoing.
-You can check out their website at Fine Gardening to catch the latest information on IPM here.

 Personal note: when we were first starting out in business we found the original Gardener’s Guide to be an invaluable resource that was both inspiring and informative.
 This new edition reflects what the authors and those of us involved in organics, have learned in the last decades.
 As in all things, the more time that passes, the more we know about controlling pests naturally.